Octagon-simon/octaValidate-nodejs/README.md

 - `moreCustomRules(RULES)`

     Invoke this method to define more custom validation rules.
-- `getCredits()`

-  Invoke this method to retrieve the LinkedIn Profile URLs and Github URLs of the people that contributed to the development of this Great library.

 - `version()`

   Invoke this method to retrieve the library's version number.